Dry eye syndrome affects millions of Americans, and many people struggle

 thorough eye health exam, we use technology designed specifically for evaluating patients with

 dry eye symptoms.
 This helps ensure we have the right diagnosis before

 developing a treatment plan.”

-or water layer deficiency in the tear film – and some patients suffer
+water layer deficiency in the tear film – and some patients suffer from both.

 LipiFlow can help alleviate oil layer deficiency in tear film